The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 We may encode the simple holonomy morphisms in a groupoid $K_\mathcal U$ as follows, compare with the construction of the standard holonomy groupoid in section \ref{rigidified}.
 It is a first approximation of the Teichm\"uller groupoid, but which does not see the automorphism groups. {\it Objects} are points of the disjoint union

 hence encoded by couples as in \eqref{objects}. {\it Morphisms} encode germs of holonomy maps.
 They are defined only between a source object $(x,\alpha)$ and a target object $(y,\gamma)$ such that

 for some collections $\beta$ (with $\beta_n=\gamma$) and $L$.
 We have first all identity germs, represented by a copy of \eqref{objectsholonomy} in the set of morphisms.
-Then, the {\it elementary} holonomy maps, that is maps \eqref{morphismcompatibility} for which $\beta$ - and then $L$ - has length one.
+Then, consider the maps \eqref{morphismcompatibility} for which $\beta$ - and then $L$ - has length one.
 They are encoded as

 To be precise, a point $x$ in some $K_{\alpha,\beta, L}$ represents the germ at $x$ of the map $\phi_{\alpha,\beta, L}$.
 Here

 Then we represent all holonomy maps as points of

 for